mui/mui-x/docs/data/data-grid/pagination/pagination.md

 | Unknown row count   | `-1`       | `boolean`                    | —                   |
 | Estimated row count | `-1`       | `boolean`                    | `number`            |

-The following examples demonstrate each of these scenarios:

 #### Known row count

-Pass the props to the Grid as explained in the table above to handle the case when the actual row count is known, as the following example demonstrates.
+Pass the props to the Data Grid as explained in the table above to handle the case when the actual row count is known, as the following example demonstrates.

 {{"demo": "ServerPaginationGrid.js", "bg": "inline"}}